hchu007/ucr-cs100/tutorials/bash-lab/README.md

-# Introduction to the Bash Command Line
+# Intro to the Bash Command Line and Vim

 Purpose of this lab
 ------------------------------------
 This lab will familiarize CS 100 students with the command line as they transition from using visual displays on Windows and OS X to the Linux Bash shell.
+Students will also learn how to use a new text editor: Vim.

 Introduction
 ------------------------------------